Ad Blocker Detected

 GelRedTM and GelGreenTM

 GelGreenTM is a green fluorescent dye like SYBR® Green and EvaGreen®.
 It is more sensitive than SYBR® Safe and is environmentally safe.
-It can be used to stain ssDNA, dsDNA, and RNA.
-It absorbs the light at 254 nm and 505 nm wavelengths and emits the green visible light of wavelength 530 nm.
+It is suitable for the staining of all types of nucleic acids; ssDNA, dsDNA, and RNA.
+EvaGreen® absorbs the light at 254 nm and 505 nm wavelengths and emits the green visible light of wavelength 530 nm.
 GelRedTM is an orange fluorescent dye that absorbs UV light of wavelength 280 nm and emits the orange light of wavelength 590 nm.
-It has the similar properties as compared to that of the GelGreenTM.
+It has similar properties as compared to that of the GelGreenTM.